wyatt727/LSPosed-Framework/modules/DebugAll/API.md

 ## Overview

-The DebugAll module does not expose a direct programmatic API for other modules to call.
+The DebugAll module does not expose a direct programmatic API for other Xposed modules to call.
 Its primary function is to modify `ApplicationInfo` flags for targeted applications based on its own configuration.
+This is achieved by using `io.github.libxposed.api.XposedInterface` and `io.github.libxposed.api.Hooker` classes to hook relevant system methods during the `onSystemServer` phase of the Xposed module lifecycle.

-Interaction with this module is primarily through its settings, which are managed by the framework's `SettingsHelper`.
+Interaction with this module is primarily through its settings, typically managed via a `settings.json` file.

-## Configuration (via `settings.json` for `com.wobbz.debugall`)
+## Configuration (via `settings.json`)

 -   **`targetApps`**:
     -   Type: `String[]` (JSON array of strings)
     -   Description: A list of package names for which debug flags should be modified.
-If this list is empty or not provided, the module may target all applications (behavior to be confirmed based on implementation details in `handleLoadPackage`).
+If this list is empty or not provided, the module may target all applications (confirm behavior based on implementation).
     -   Example: `["com.example.someapp", "org.another.debugtarget"]`

 -   **`verboseLogging`**: